-The leading corporate tax consultants in Abu Dhabi, UAE can help companies on the mainland or in the Freezone determine whether they are subjected to tax.
+The leading corporate tax consultants in Abu Dhabi, UAE can help companies on the mainland or in the Freezone determine whether they are subject to tax.
 Apart from that, they can help businesses to prepare the necessary financial records and documents, understand how free zone companies are taxed, comprehend the tax rates, and understand how to treat related party and connected person transactions, withholding tax, and allowable expenses.

 Understanding the corporate tax regulations in the UAE will help organisations ensure compliance and avoid any fines and penalties.
 Compliance with UAE corporate tax laws will also assist businesses to avoid hefty fines and preserve their credibility, shareholders' confidence, and openness.